openhab/org.openhab.binding.zwave/doc/qubino/zmnhtd_0_0.md

 ### Parameter 42: Power reporting (Watts) by time interval

 Power reporting in Watts by time interval
-Set value means time interval (0 – 32535) in seconds, when power report is send.
-Available config. parameters (data type is 2 Byte DEC).

-Power report is send with time interval set by entered value.
-When reporting Watts, module will automatically reports also V (Voltage), A (Amperes), Power factor, kVar (Reactive Power)
+<p&gtSet value means time interval (0 – 32535) in seconds, when power report is send.
+Available config. parameters (data type is 2 Byte DEC).</p&gt <p&gtPower report is send with time interval set by entered value.
+When reporting Watts, module will automatically reports also V (Voltage), A (Amperes), Power factor, kVar (Reactive Power)</p&gt
 Values in the range 0 to 32535 may be set.

 The manufacturer defined default value is ```0```.